staabm/staabm.github.io/draft.md

 #### PHPStan Highlight: Improved developer experience for the result cache

-The PHPStan result cache is a key piece for a fast feedback loops.
+The PHPStan result cache is a key piece for a fast feedback loop.
 Why, how it works and how to debug problems with it was described in [this blog post](https://staabm.github.io/2023/10/21/phpstan-result-cache-gotchas.html).
 I have dumbed everything I know about it into this article.